UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Reporting_problems.md

 please ensure the following is the case:

 1. You have a clear description of your problem.
 This should include:
-      - Which system you are using (Legion, Grace, Aristotle etc).
+      - Which system you are using (Myriad, Legion, Grace, Aristotle etc).
       - Your userid.
       - What you were doing when you got the error.
       - What the error was (including a copy of the exact error message